 Meeting Patients Where They Are

 Primary Health Care (PHC), a federally-qualified health center (FQHC) based in Des Moines, IA with additional locations in Ames and Marshalltown, participates in IHC’s Transforming Clinical Practice Initiative (TCPI) program.
 With 3 dental clinics, 7 medical clinics, 4 satellite clinics, and mobile clinics, PHC is paving the path for improving the patient care experience.
-As a partner of IHC, PHC is implementing patient-centered programs and systems that are changing care delivery as we know it today.
+As a partner of IHC, PHC is implementing patient-centered programs and systems that are improving care delivery.

 With support from our TCPI program, PHC operates a mobile health unit that provides care in remote service areas.
 They have also built a homeless outreach program that helps individuals facing housing difficulties with connecting to community resources and services to obtain stable housing.
 Looking beyond the four walls of their clinic, PHC has formed a partnership with the Des Moines Public School district and United Way of Central Iowa to establish a primary care and dental clinic located inside the Des Moines Public School district Central Campus.
 This provides students access to primary care and dentistry in a familiar location.